 Maybe, but maybe not.
 The gun that changed the modern world – that which killed Archduke Franz Ferdinand – is also unlikely to be sold publicly.
 It has an argument as the most important gun in the modern era, considering the incredible depth of the change the bullet it delivered set in motion.
 In what was likely a private transfer of wealth between the “owners” the Austrian Jesuits, and the Vienna Museum of Military History, the gun was handed over to the Museum for maintenance and caretaking.

 In American History, another gun stands out too.
-While it may not be the best .308 rifle with the best scope for Remington, the 6.5mm rifle that was used to kill John Kennedy would fetch quite a price, and seems to be historically relevant, and even though it’d be hard to prove provenance given the conspiracy theories, is not for sale.
+The 6.5mm rifle that was used to kill John Kennedy would fetch quite a price, and seems to be historically relevant, and even though it’d be hard to prove provenance given the conspiracy theories, is not for sale.
 But judging by the Jack Ruby revolver that sold at auction for $200K, the Carcano rifle originally purchased for $20 by Lee Harvey Oswald would fetch 10 times that number with ease.

 Ultra-Rare Guns Produced in Small Numbers